wasmi-labs/wasmi/README.md

 Use `translate`, `instantiate`, `execute` or `overhead` filters to only run benchmarks that test performance of Wasm translation, instantiation, execution or miscellaneous overhead respectively, e.g. `cargo bench execute`.

-We maintain a timeline for benchmarks of every commit to `master` that [can be viewed here](https://wasmi-labs.github.io/wasmi/benchmarks/).

 ## Supported Platforms

 Wasmi supports a wide variety of architectures and platforms.